-When can we issue electronic deposits?
+When can electronic deposits be issued to the bank?

-You can submit electronic deposits to the financial institution 24 hours a day, 7 days a week, including weekends and holidays with the exception of our routine maintenance downtime.
-The business day for processing electronic deposits may also be extended.
-Contact us for details.
+You can submit electronic deposits to the bank 24 hours a day, 7 days a week, including weekends and holidays with the exception of the bank's routine maintenance downtime.
+The bank's business day for processing electronic deposits may also be extended.
+Contact Community National Bank for details.